 Eligibility to access available handicap parking on campus requires that a student, faculty or staff member show proof that they are the legally registered recipient of the state issued handicap parking placard.
-A valid Calhoun ID along with a receipt, similar to a tag receipt from the Department of Motor Vehicles will be required to verify that the faculty, staff, or student is the registered user of the handicap placard or handicap tag and must be presented to the Student Disability Services Office.
+A valid Calhoun ID along with a receipt, similar to a tag receipt from the Department of Motor Vehicles will be required to verify that the faculty, staff, or student is the registered user of the handicap placard or handicap tag and must be presented to the Center for Student Disability, Counseling, & Support Services.
 Students must also show a current (paid) schedule.
 The Calhoun handicap parking placard must be displayed on the rear-view mirror of the eligible vehicle when parked on campus.
 The handicap parking areas will be monitored.
 Fines for handicap parking violations are \$50.00.